KlemenCas/ML_Final/README.md

 **DEMO**
 In demo mode only data to the SP500 sector 'Telecommunications Services' will be loaded and processed.
-Demo flag is being set in commons.py - see variable _demo_scenario_
+Demo flag is being set in commons.py - see variable _demo_scenario_.
+Otherwise all stock symbols will be processed (500 stocks!), and it will take a long time...

 **Data Retrieval:**